 Standards of practice should continue to be developed and enhanced in order to hold inclusive initiatives accountable.
-The word "inclusion" is frequently used to describe an assortment of policies and initiatives, making it difficult to ensure that all parties are clear on what inclusion should look like in practice.39 New inclusive programs should be aligned and integrated into the operations and infrastructure of existing institutes of higher education in order to achieve a greater chance of sustainability.40 knowledge about inclusive programs, as families, students and teachers are not aware that college is an option.
-Recent studies involving parents of young adults with an intellectual disability indicated that although parents may desire higher education for their children, transition professionals exhibit a significant lack of knowledge about existing and available post-secondary education options.^{41,,4243} With such an extensive presence in high schools across the United States, Special Olympics should work harder to ensure that this information is disseminated to all young people and their families.
+The word "inclusion" is frequently used to describe an assortment of policies and initiatives, making it difficult to ensure that all parties are clear on what inclusion should look like in practice.
+New inclusive programs should be aligned and integrated into the operations and infrastructure of existing institutes of higher education in order to achieve a greater chance of sustainability.

+When asked what recommendations they had for Special Olympics on how to best support inclusive higher education, respondents frequently mentioned raising awareness that these programs exist.
+One of the barriers to inclusive post-secondary education is a lack of knowledge about inclusive programs, as families, students and teachers are not aware that college is an option.
+Recent studies involving parents of young adults with an intellectual disability indicated that although parents may desire higher education for their children, transition professionals exhibit a significant lack of knowledge about existing and available post-secondary education options.
+With such an extensive presence in high schools across the United States, Special Olympics should work harder to ensure that this information is disseminated to all young people and their families.